avaniklsjoshi/ONE-PAGE-CHAT-APP-IN-NODE/README.md

-A server that integrates with (or mounts on) the Node.JS HTTP Server: socket.io A client library that loads on the browser side: socket.io-client During development, socket.io serves the client automatically for us, as weíll see, so for now we only have to install one module:
+A server that integrates with (or mounts on) the Node.JS HTTP Server: socket.io A client library that loads on the browser side: socket.io-client During development, socket.io serves the client automatically for us, as we‚Äôll see, so for now we only have to install one module:

 npm install --save socket.io
 That will install the module and add the dependency to package.json.
-Now letís edit index.js to add it:
+Now let‚Äôs edit index.js to add it:

 var app = require('express')();